2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 2025 – Space Launch System, Exploration Mission 2 (EM-3) Artemis 3

-The third launch of the new Space Launch System (SLS) heavy-lift rocket will take astronauts aboard an Orion capsule on a journey to the south polar region of the moon.
+The third launch of the new Space Launch System (SLS) heavy-lift rocket will take astronauts aboard an Orion capsule on a journey to the moon’s south polar region.

-This will be the first crewed landing on the surface of the moon since the end of the Apollo programme when the Apollo 17 mission launched over 40 years ago in 1972.
+This will be the first crewed landing on the moon’s surface since the Apollo program’s end when the Apollo 17 mission launched over 40 years ago in 1972.

-The crew will consist of four astronauts, two will remain on the Gateway orbital station whilst the other two descend to the moon’s surface in the Human Landing System (HLS).
-They are expected to spend around 6 days on the surface.
+The crew will consist of four astronauts.
+Two will remain on the Gateway orbital station, while the other two descend to the moon’s surface in the Human Landing System (HLS).
+They are expected to spend around six days on the surface.

-The SpaceX HLS will need to be flown up to the Gateway orbital station ahead of the Artemis 3 mission.
+The SpaceX HLS must be flown up to the Gateway orbital station ahead of the Artemis 3 mission.

-This would be the first time a female astronaut sets foot on the surface of the moon.
+This would be the first time a female astronaut set foot on the moon’s surface.

 The launch will be from launch pad LC-39B.